diaspora/north-star/contents/install/docker/index.md

 ### Install Docker

-The best way to set up Docker on your machine depends on your system.
-Please check [the official Docker website][docker-install] for instructions on how to get Docker set up, which usually involves installing a package on your machine.
+Please check [this documentation][docker-install] for detailed instructions on how to get Docker set up on your machine.

 ## Obtain the source code